 - 7. Prior to the Election an email was sent to all candidates and agents by Electoral Services which provided an outline of the activities and information that would be required should candidates be successfully elected including a copy of the first month of the induction programme - 8.
-At the Election, an Induction Pack was provided which contained the essential administrative documents and a full copy of the Member Induction Programme from 9 May 31 Aug 2022. - 9.
-It is uncertain how effective the sharing of this information in advance of the Induction benefitted those Candidates who were elected
+At the Election an Induction Pack was provided which contained the essential administrative documents and a full copy of the Member Induction Programme from 9 May 31 Aug 2022. - 9.
+It is uncertain how effective the sharing of this information in advance of the Induction was as a number of elected members have commented that it would be good to have known in advance about the "Marketplace and Welcome to the Council" on the Monday following election in particular.
+There may need to be additional engagement with the Political Groups on this prior to the next local elections.